jlyonsmith/Tson/Website/app/home/tson_format.md

 ### Overview

-The TSON (Typeable Simple Object Notation) is based on the [JSON](http://www.json.org/) and [JSV](http://mono.servicestack.net/mythz_blog/?p=176) data formats.
-It is intended to be a _storage_ and not a _transmission_ format, and one that is editable by humans.
-As such it includes the following primary differences which benefit humans vs. computers:
+TSON (Typeable Simple Object Notation) is derived from the [JSON](http://www.json.org/) and [JSV](http://mono.servicestack.net/mythz_blog/?p=176) data formats.
+It is primarily intended to be a data storage format which is editable by humans.
+As such, it includes the following primary differences which benefit humans vs. computers:

 - You can include comments in the data using the hash (#) symbol.
-- Double quotes (" ") are optional, and can be omitted for most simple alphanumeric strings.
+- Double quotes (" ") are optional, and can be omitted for most simple alphanumeric strings, except an empty string which is two double quotes together ("").
 - Strings can span multiple lines, whether quoted or not.
-- When quotes are _not_ used, newlines, tabs and spaces at the ends of the string are trimmed.
+- When quotes are _not_ used, newlines, tabs and spaces at the ends of the string are trimmed away.
 - When quotes _are_ used all spaces, newlines and tabs are part of the string.
 - Quoted strings can use any of the JSON control sequences beginning with `\`.
 - TSON data always contains an _object_ at the root.
 Therefore the curly brackets ({ }) are _optional_ for this object.

-TSON only supports 3 data types:
+TSON only validates 3 data types:

 - Strings (which can be quoted or unquoted)
 - Objects